 CUPE locals set their own dues rate.

-Locals must collect a minimum of 0.85 per cent of regular wages in dues.
+Locals must collect a minimum of .85 per cent of base wages in dues.

 After that, CUPE members vote to decide how much their local will collect above the minimum, and how their local will spend the funds.

-The minimum dues amount is sent to CUPE National, and used primarily to hire specialists in labour law, research, education, communications, job evaluation, human rights, and health and safety - the staff who support locals in bargaining and enforcing collective agreements.
+The minimum dues amount is sent to CUPE National, and used primarily to hire staff who support locals in bargaining and enforcing collective agreements.
 These funds ensure all CUPE members have the resources they need to improve their working conditions and wages.